 Pilot project with NIS Cambodia successfully ends

-The pilot project goals look at new approaches to use shared community tools (.Stat Suite) and UN-preferred standards (SDMX) to help NSOs migrate from legacy systems and implement latest good practices for dissemination and global reporting (SDGs).
+The pilot project goals looked at new approaches to use shared community tools (.Stat Suite) and UN-preferred standards (SDMX) to help NSOs migrate from legacy systems and implement latest good practices for dissemination and global reporting (SDGs).

 Over the course of 4 workshops from March 2018 – May 2019, the team, with NIS staff successfully: